opensafely/documentation/docs/jobs-site.md

 ## Jobs site structure

 The jobs site is centred around **Projects**.
 When an application to run a study in OpenSAFELY is [approved by the data controller](https://www.opensafely.org/onboarding-new-users/), a _Project_ is automatically created.
-You can see a list of approved projects, and the organisation they belong to [here](https://www.opensafely.org/approved-projects/).
+You can see a [list of approved projects, and the organisation they belong to](https://www.opensafely.org/approved-projects/).
 We will add any GitHub usernames listed in your approval to our `opensafely` [GitHub organisation](https://github.com/opensafely).
 We also will transfer your existing OpenSAFELY study repository (if you have one) into the same organisation.
 This allows OpenSAFELY to enforce certain security standards, such as [multi-factor authentication](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa).

 Within each _Project_, there are one or more **Workspaces**, which are linked to a GitHub repository in the [OpenSAFELY organisation](https://github.com/opensafely).
 Any [actions](actions-intro.md) you develop as part of your [project pipeline](actions-pipelines.md) within the attached repository are linked to the workspace, allowing these to be run against real data.

 A _Job_ is an instance of an _Action_ running on real data. _Jobs_ are run by selecting one or more actions to be run as part of a single _Job Request_.
 You can see all the _Job Requests_ that have been run from a _Workspace_ by clicking on "View logs" from a _Workspace_ page.
-You can see a log of all _Job Requests_ being run [here](https://jobs.opensafely.org/event-log/).
+You can see a [log of all _Job Requests_ being run](https://jobs.opensafely.org/event-log/).

 ```mermaid
 graph TD